oscarbranson/latools_gui/docs/source/users/04-data-despiking.rst

 To apply the exponential decay despike, tick the :guilabel:`&Signal Smoothing` check box, change any parameters you require (in this tutorial, we will change none), then click :guilabel:`&APPLY`.

 .. image:: gifs/04-signalsmoothing.gif
-        :width: 689px
+        :width: 1275px
-        :height: 496px
+        :height: 760px
-        :scale: 100 %
+        :scale: 50 %
         :alt: cell washout despiking
         :align: center

-.. tip:: You can apply both filters at the same time by checking both boxes and then clicking :guilabel:`&APPLY`
+.. tip:: You can apply both filters at the same time by checking both boxes and then clicking :guilabel:`&APPLY`.
+This will apply the Exponential Decay Spiker first, followed by the Noise Despiker.